 Healthy: Feelers (F)

 Less Healthy: Thinkers (T)

 Twos are “Helpers.”
 They are described as prioritizing others’ needs over their own.
 While it is relatively uncommon for Thinkers to identify themselves as Twos, those who do so are likely under the spell or control of their less conscious Feeling function.

-The Enneagram Three (3) is more complex and multi-dimensional.
+The situation with the Enneagram Type 3 is a bit more complex.
 Threes are sometimes called “Motivators” or “Promoters,” both of which are suitable descriptors for ENFJs, ENTPs, and ENFPs.
-There is also a status-conscious side to Threes which is most natural for ESPs to display, since their dominant function, Extraverted Sensing (Se), is naturally attuned to popular trends and material comforts.
+There is also a status-minded side to Threes which is most natural for ESPs to display, since their dominant function, Extraverted Sensing (Se), is naturally attuned to popular trends and material comforts.
 While many Myers-Briggs types (whether healthy or unhealthy) may score high as Threes, generally speaking, it is healthier for Extraverts to do so than it is for Introverts.
-When INJs identify as Threes, they are probably being unduly controlled by their inferior Se, which can become obsessed with acquiring wealth or status.
+When INJs identify as Threes, for instance, they are probably being unduly controlled by their inferior Se, which can become obsessed with acquiring wealth or status.
 When ISJs identify as Threes, they are likely to do so as aspiring promoters, which gratifies their inferior Ne.
 When ITPs identify as Threes, they often do so in hopes of seeking praise or affirmation craved by their inferior Fe.

 Healthy: IN types, some ENPs

 Less Healthy: S types